 Clubs, programmes and networking

 There are many sources of information and support for those interested in commercialising their research.
-Joining a club or society can provide vital networking opportunities.
+Joining a club or society or exploring programmes can provide vital networking opportunities.

 Looking to develop your ideas?

 - Enter Cambridge University Entrepreneurs’ (CUE) Ideas Take Flight competition.
 CUE runs one of the world’s most successful business creation competitions to support and accelerate entrepreneurship and innovation.

 - Apply to Accelerate, a programme run by the Judge Business School, which offers a structured approach of three-month programmes combining entrepreneurship training, regular coaching and mentoring, and access to shared workspace.

 - Apply for the Graduate Entrepreneur scheme for graduates of Cambridge University who have an outstanding business idea they want to put into practice in the UK.